m4r35n357/VisualOptimizers/README.md

 Algorithm described [here](https://arxiv.org/abs/2207.05953v1).

-There is one simplification I have made; instead of "clamping" the new box to be entirely within the previous one, I allow the box to be centered around the new minimum, giving a degree of movement to the box that would otherwise be absent.
+There is one key modification that I have made; instead of "clamping" the new box to be entirely within the previous one, I allow the box to be centered around the new minimum, giving a degree of movement to the box that would otherwise be absent.
 I have found experimentally that this improves success rates in all cases of interest.
 I retain the published "clamping" mechanism to confine the box to within the _original_ boundary.